SergioFernandezDiz/Visualization-Report/README.md

 #### 2.4 Involved Variables:

 **Map Plot**
-- Object -> Name of Station, Daily Vehicle Count
+- Hover(tooltip) -> Name of Station, Daily Vehicle Count
 - Coordinates/Location -> Station Position
-- Color/Size -> Daily Vehicle Count
+- Color/Size -> Daily Vehicle Count and position in the top 6 (`gray` = not present in the top)

 **Bar Plot:**
 - X-axis: Number of daily vehicle counts